I. Reliability Fundamentals (29 questions)

 1. Design evaluation techniques (validation and verification)

-- Explain how validation, verification, and other review techniques are used to assess the reliability of a product’s design at various life-cycle stages.
+- Explain how validation, verification, and other review techniques are used to assess the reliability of a product’s design at various lifecycle stages.
 (Apply)

 2. Stress-strength analysis

-- Apply the stress-strength analysis method of calculating probability of failure, and interpret the results.
+- Apply the stress-strength analysis method of calculating probability of failure and interpret the results.
 (Analyze)

 3. Design of experiments (DOE)